DANIEL197090/LawpavilionProject/README.md

 Step 4 - Installed kingFisher
 Step 5 - Created my Folder Structure
 Step 6 - Designed the UI
+Step 7 - Write code to enable light and dark mode
 Step 7 - Model the response of the API
 Step 8 - Write a generic Url session
-Step 9 - Coded the date resource and view model
+Step 9 - Coded the data resource and view model
 Step 10 - Implement the end point to appear on the UI Step 10 - Implement unit testing